avo-hq/docs/src/0.x/filters.md

 ## Select Filter

 Select filters are similar to Boolean ones.
-You generate one running `rails generate avo:select_filter published_filter`.
+You generate one running `rails generate avo:filter published_filter --select`.

 The biggest difference from the **Boolean filter** is in the `apply` method.
 You only get back one `value` attribute, which represents which entry from the `options` method is selected.